chriz2600/DreamcastHDMI/README.md

 # DreamcastHDMI / DCHDMI

+#### 2019-07-31 *Firmware v3.0.3* (*Relaxed*)

+- Fixed: video output may not start when configured to VGA/CableDetect

+- Fixed: bob deinterlacing was not properly aligned in VGA/480p mode

 #### 2019-06-16 *Firmware v3.0.2* (*Relaxed*)

 - Fixed: Scanlines are now applied post HQ2X filter.
 (Thanks to SONIC3D!)